Reliable software engineering & project consultancy

 IRRd is a routing registry server, which allows network operators to store information about their network, to support automated configuration for their own and other networks.

 NTT Communications was dependent on an existing implementation, which started 20 years ago.
 It had developed several issues and was difficult to maintain and almost impossible to extend.
 I did a complete rewrite in Python, with extendability, high reliability and backwards compatibility in mind.
 This included a very thorough testing suite, and automated comparisons between the new IRRd version 4, and previous versions.
 NTT depends on IRRd every day to configure parts of their network, and failures can cause client outages. version 4 was successfully and flawlessly deployed in production in 2019.
 The entire project is released as open source.
+Expansion work is currently underway.

-IETF datatracker review maintenance
+IETF datatracker & meetings

 Healthcare management portal